codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 .. literalinclude:: routing/032.php

-.. warning:: If you don't disable auto-routing and place the command file in **app/Controllers**,
+.. warning:: If you enable auto-routing and place the command file in **app/Controllers**,
     anyone could access the command with the help of auto-routing via HTTP.

 Global Options